 Here is the problem stated very simply — some pictures have poor distributions of brightness values.

-See the example at right, a picture of myself on the Purdue University campus after a snow storm.
+See the example below, a picture of myself on the Purdue University campus after a snow storm.
 The original image from my digital camera was 2592x1944, this is the result of downsampling that original by a factor of 5 to 518x389.

 That same complaint in mathematical form might be that the histogram of its brightness values is very non-uniform.
 See that histogram below.
 The horizontal axis is the range of possible brightness values.
 The vertical axis indicates the number of pixels taking each of those possible brightness values.